Covering and 2-degree-packing numbers in graphs: Some results

-In the remainder of this paper, for the terminology, notation and missing basic definitions related to graphs is referred from \cite{Bondy}.
-A connected graphs with $|E(G)|>\nu_2(G)$ is considered due to the fact $|E(G)|=\nu_2(G)$ if and only if $\Delta(G)\leq2$.
-Moreover, $\nu_2(G)\geq4$ is assumed, since in \cite{AGAL} the following was proven:
+In the remainder of this note, for the terminology, notation and missing basic definitions related to graphs, the reader may consult \cite{Bondy}.
+Only connected graphs with $|E(G)|>\nu_2(G)$ are considered, since $|E(G)|=\nu_2(G)$ if and only if $\Delta(G)\leq2$.
+Moreover, we assume $\nu_2(G)\geq4$, since in \cite{AGAL} was proved the following: